 So, as soon as you steady your breathing, it’s time you look for your relaxation corner.
 Look for what you want to work on or what makes you happy.
 Once you get yourself indulged in different activities, you can easily relax.

 Battling anxiety isn’t the easiest journey that a person takes since it involves several ups and downs and requires you to be brave.
 What makes this journey easy is knowing you’re not alone.
 This is why our team at Growth & Change Counseling is focused on aiding those in need.

 We work in several different areas, including anger management, couples counseling, grief counseling, and depression counseling.
-What makes us different from others in the industry is that we offer bilingual counseling services to help a vaster majority of people.
-For more information about our services, you can give us a call today.
+What makes us different from others in the industry is we are known for getting you real help real quick.
+We help you manage the symptoms while addressing the underlying problem.
+We are able to offer services right now in both English and Spanish.
+For more information about our services, you can give us a call today at 408-461-9658.